Giuseppe Pirovani: Critical assessment

 A biographical sketch of Perovani was published in New York in 1878:

 PEROVANI (JOSÉ)—We also see the name "Perouani" written, and in [Humboldt and] Thrasher's work it appears as “Peruani,” which is undoubtedly incorrect.

 He was born in Brescia, Italy, educated in Rome, married in Philadelphia with Juana Gordon, and moved to Havana, where he gave painting lessons in the spring [of 1801], while his wife opened an academy for girls, where for the first time they were taught French, English, and Italian.
 In Havana, Perovani painted his famous oil paintings “The Ascension” and “The Final Judgment” for the chapel of the new cemetery.
 He also painted several public and private buildings.
 The paintings that Zequiera most praised in a brilliant ode published under the pseudonym “Arnestio Garaique” in the Papel Periodico on February 4, 1806, are still preserved in the cathedral.

 Perovani accompanied the principal Frenchmen on their excursions around the island, (Note: Three brothers: the Duc de Orleans (the future King Louis Philippe of France), the Duc de Montpensier and the Count de Beaujolais lived in exile in Cuba, 1798-99.
 See: Alexander von Humboldt, Political Essay on the Island of Cuba (1826).) and Count Beaujolais, who was fond of art, [had Perovani] paint his portrait.
 [Perovani] then left for Mexico, but was overtaken by the Revolution, and there, on the eve of returning to Havana, where he planned to establish an academy, he died at the age of 70 in 1835.
 (Note: There are major inconsistencies in the 1878 biographical sketch: Future King of France Louis Philippe and his younger brothers lived in exile in Cuba from Spring 1798 to Fall 1799.
 Perovani and his wife didn't leave the United States for Cuba until 1801.
 There's a 16-year gap between the [likely-imaginary] portrait of Count Beaujolais (1799) and Perovani's move to Mexico (1815); and a 20-year gap between that and the Texas Revolution/Perovani's death (1835).)

-A sour appraisal of Perovani from a 20th-century critic:
+An appraisal of Perovani from a 20th-century critic:

-“Already by 1805, Monseñor Espada had required for the decoration of our cathedral and some other churches and some chapels the services of that pathetic wandering Italian—José Perovani—whose dearest ideal in life had been that of founding an academy of art: something that he had not accomplished in the United States or in Cuba or in Mexico, where he at length left his septuagenarian bones.
-His stay among us was productive perhaps of not a little success and influence.”
+"Already by 1805, Monseñor Espada had required for the decoration of our cathedral and some other churches and some chapels the services of that pathetic wandering Italian—José Perovani—whose dearest ideal in life had been that of founding an academy of art: something that he had not accomplished in the United States or in Cuba or in Mexico, where he at length left his septuagenarian bones.
+His stay among us was productive perhaps of not a little success and influence."